codeigniter4/CodeIgniter4/user_guide_src/source/general/common_functions.rst

     :param   string    $type: The type needed to be compared
     :rtype: bool

-    Helper function used to easily compare if the HTTP method matches the need.
+    Helper function to determine if the HTTP method matches the expected value.

 ================
 Global Constants